Arpita-Karmakar21/networkwalks-B082-week1-Cybersecurity-lab-setup/README.md

 ## Step 3.
 Create the NAT Network

-So, now after opening the VirtualBox this interphase is seen.
+🏷️So, now after opening the VirtualBox, this interface is seen.

 Initially if the Network option is not found inside tool or in side bar, then going in "Expert Mode" will solve it and all the advanced options will appear.

+Now the NAT Network is created.

+Expert Mode ➡️ Network ➡️ NAT Network ➡️ Create button at top left ➡️ Set IPV4 prefix as 10.0.0.0/24 ➡️ Apply

 <img width="1920" height="1080" alt="Screenshot 2026-08-12 223416" src="https://github.com/user-attachments/assets/24cef3ff-300f-43ea-8351-dae1cf54f414" />